A Lamperti-type representation of continuous-state branching processes with immigration: Introduction

-Our forthcoming approximation results for the function $h$ of Theorem \ref{ExistenceTheorem} rely on the study of a functional inequality.
-Let $\paren{f,g}$ be an admissible breadth-first pair.
-We will be interested in functions $c$ which satisfy Note that any solution $c$ to $\imf{\ivp}{f,g}$ satisfies \eqref{IVPWithInequalities}: the second inequality is actually an equality by definition of $\imf{\ivp}{f,g}$ and since $f\geq f_-$ as $f$ has no negative jumps, we get the first inequality.
-Hence, the functional inequality \eqref{IVPWithInequalities} admits solutions.
-Regarding uniqueness, if the solution to \eqref{IVPWithInequalities} is unique, then the solution to $\imf{\ivp}{f,g}$ is unique and since the latter is non-negative and non-decreasing, so is the former.
-Also, similar sufficient conditions for uniqueness of $\imf{\ivp}{f,g}$ of Theorem \ref{ExistenceTheorem} imply uniqueness of non-decreasing solutions of the functional inequality \eqref{IVPWithInequalities}. \begin{pro} Let $\paren{f,g}$ be an admissible breadth-first pair.
-If either $g$ is strictly increasing, $f_-+\imf{g}{0}$ is strictly positive, or $g$ is constant and $f_-+\imf{g}{0}$ is absorbed at zero, then \eqref{IVPWithInequalities} has an unique non-decreasing solution starting at zero. \end{pro} However, as is shown in Subsection \ref{ProofOfAnalyticAssertionsSubsection}, assuming that \eqref{IVPWithInequalities} admits an unique solution is stronger than just assuming that $\imf{\ivp}{f,g}$ has an unique solution.
+Our forthcoming approximation results for the function $h$ of Theorem~\ref{ExistenceTheorem} rely on the study of a functional inequality.
+Let $ ( f,g )$ be an admissible breadth-first pair.
+We will be interested in functions $c$ which satisfy

+Note that any solution $c$ to ${\ivp( f,g )}$ satisfies (\ref {IVPWithInequalities}): the second inequality is actually an equality by definition of ${\ivp( f,g )}$, and since $f\geq f_-$ as $f$ has no negative jumps, we get the first inequality.
+Hence, the functional inequality (\ref{IVPWithInequalities}) admits solutions.
+Regarding uniqueness, if the solution to (\ref{IVPWithInequalities}) is unique, then the solution to ${\ivp( f,g )}$ is unique, and since the latter is nonnegative and nondecreasing, so is the former.
+Also, similar sufficient conditions for uniqueness of ${\ivp( f,g )}$ of Theorem~\ref{ExistenceTheorem} imply uniqueness of nondecreasing solutions of the functional inequality~(\ref {IVPWithInequalities}). \begin{pro} Let $ ( f,g )$ be an admissible breadth-first pair.
+If either $g$ is strictly increasing, $f_-+{g ( 0 )}$ is strictly positive or $g$ is constant and $f_-+{g ( 0 )}$ is absorbed at zero, then (\ref {IVPWithInequalities}) has an unique nondecreasing solution starting at zero.\vadjust{\goodbreak} \end{pro} However, as is shown in Section \ref{ProofOfAnalyticAssertionsSubsection}, assuming that (\ref {IVPWithInequalities}) admits an unique solution is stronger than just assuming that ${\ivp( f,g )}$ has an unique solution.

+As a consequence of the analytic Theorem~\ref{ExistenceTheorem}, we solve a probabilistic question raised by Lambert (\citeyear{LambertQProcess,MR2299923}). \begin{corollary} Let $X$ be a spectrally positive $\alpha$-stable L\'evy process.
+For any c\`adl\`ag and strictly increasing process $Y$ independent of $X$, there is weak existence and uniqueness for the stochastic differential equation